 Non-degree seeking, guest students are not required to meet the standards of satisfactory academic progress; however, Central College reserves the right to evaluate guest students' academic progress, to make recommendations for improving progress and to take progress-related actions (including but not limited to suspension or dismissal from the College).
-Guest student registration forms are available from the registrar's office, or online at my.central.edu (resources tab).
+Guest student registration forms are available from the registrar's office, or online at http://departments.central.edu/registrar/registration/guest-student-registration.